stakater/stakater-docs/docs/content/sre/tenant-operator/installation.md

         memory: 128Mi
 ```

-This helm-release will deploy tenant-operator.
+This Helm release will deploy tenant-operator.

 Once the image has been pulled `Tenant-Operator` will be ready for use.